 The Board meets at least every two months and at any other time deemed necessary for the good management of the business and at a location agreed between the Board members.
 It has established Audit, Remuneration and Nominations Committees, particulars of which appear under Principle Nine.
 Each Director has agreed to devote as much time as is required to carry out the roles and responsibilities that the Director has agreed to take on.

 Notwithstanding that the Directors are based in various jurisdictions the Company will aim to ensure that face-to-face meetings occur where practicable and subject to any ongoing regulations relating to the Covid-19 pandemic.

 The Directors are subject to re-election intervals as prescribed in the Company's Certificate of Incorporation, the effect of which is that no director may serve a term longer than three years without standing for re-election by the Company’s Shareholders at a general meeting.

 Principle Six: Appropriate Skills and Experience of the Directors

 The Company has put in place a board structure that can best provide the strategic advice and leadership required.

-The Board currently consists of six Directors, who are supported by an experienced senior management team and an Advisory Board.
+The Board currently consists of five Directors, who are supported by an experienced senior management team and an Advisory Board.

 The Directors are of the view that the Company does not currently require a Board-level Chief Financial Officer given its current stage of development.
 Nils Windler, the Company’s Chief Financial Officer, is invited to attend all Board meetings and audit, remuneration and nomination committee meetings as required.
 In addition, the NEDs have appropriate financial experience: Richard Cotton previously served as Chief Financial Officer of FTSE250 listed Dechra Pharmaceuticals plc, whilst Gerry Beaney and Martin Mellish bring considerable public company advisory and audit committee experience, respectively.